tnustrings/ct-vscode/readme.md

 in a document. it's a bit like jupyter notebooks with the addition that code chunks are named and you can use the names to nest chunks.

-this is a mini codetext example:
+this is a mini example:

 ```
 open a file named greeting.py